stafwag/ansible-role-libvirt/README.md

 # Ansible Role: libvirt

-An ansible role to to install libvirt/KVM packages and enable the libvirtd service.
+An ansible role to install libvirt/KVM packages and enable the libvirtd service.

 ## Requirements